sreesreejuks/fabric-patterns/patterns/cyberbuddy/README.md

 # CyberBuddy 🤖

 **CyberBuddy** is a Fabric Pattern designed to help professionals in cybersecurity, ISO compliance auditing, risk assessment, and actionable recommendations.
 Based on user input, it delivers a detailed, structured report highlighting non-conformities, risks, and potential improvements.
+It can be useful for auditors or QHSE professionals to make an initial assessment of policies or similar documents.

 ---